-Allan Gray Africa ex-SA Equity Fund Limited (the 'Fund') invests in a focused portfolio of companies with significant business interests in Africa regardless of the location of the stock exchange listing (excluding South Africa).
-The Fund price is reported in US dollars, but the underlying holdings are denominated in various currencies.
+Allan Gray Africa Equity Fund Limited (the 'Fund') invests in a focused portfolio of companies with significant business interests in Africa, regardless of the location of the stock exchange listing.
+The Fund price is reported in US dollars but the underlying holdings are denominated in various currencies.
 Returns are likely to be volatile.